Yankees vs. Royals Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Gleyber Torres, Bobby Witt Jr. and others in the New York Yankees-Kansas City Royals matchup at Yankee Stadium on Friday at 7:05 PM ET.
+Player prop bet options for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday (first pitch at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!